ErdemOzgen/blackdagger/README.md

 ## **Running as a daemon**

-** If you need root privallages you can use it **
+### **If you need root privallages you can use it.
+3 different choose you can use.**

-To ensure continuous operation of the process on your system, simply create and execute the following script every minute via cron—no root account required:
+1. To ensure continuous operation of the process on your system, simply create and execute the following script every minute via cron—no root account required:

 ```bash
 #!/bin/bash